arnbme/nyckelharpa/README.md

 The app's Keypad Device Handler was created by Mitch Pond on SmartThings where it is still used by a few Smartapps including SHM Delay.
 With Mitch's assistance and Zigbee skills it was ported to HE, then I added the Alarm capability that sounds a fast high pitch tone until set off on the Iris V2, and beeps for 255 seconds on the Centralite.

-_This DH may be used with the Centralite V2, Centralite V3, Iris V2, and UEI(beta) keypads_
+_This DH may be used with the Centralite/Xfinity 3400, Centralite 3400-G, Iris V2, Iris V3 and UEI keypads_

 1. After installing the keypad DH, edit keypad devices changing Type to Centralitex Keypad, Save Device

+2. Remove keypad from HSM.
+In HSM section Configure Arming/Disarming/Cancel Options --> Use keypad(s) to arm/disarm:
+remove keypads using the Centralitex driver.

-2. Remove keypad from HSM, Add keypad to Nyckelharpa Global Settings
+3. Add keypad to Nyckelharpa Global Settings

-3. Create User pin profiles
+4. Create User pin profiles.
+When using an Iris V3 User pin code 0000 is required and used for instant arming, but will not disarm.
+This keypad does not send a pin, even if entered, when arming.

-4. Create HSM Custom Panic Rule
+5. Create HSM Custom Panic Rule

+6. When using an Iris keypad set if Partial key creates Home (default) or Night arming mode

 [:arrow_up_small: Back to top](#top)
 <a name="userpin"></a>